kubevela/kubevela.github.io/docs/end-user/rollout.md

               - replicas: 1
 EOF
 ```
-This RolloutTrait represents this expansion consists of 2 rollout batches, each batch will expand 1 replica.
+This Rollout Trait represents this expansion consists of 2 rollout batches, each batch will scale 1 replica.

 Check the status after expansion has been succeed.
 ```shell